What is questioning?

 The challenges with questioning are similar to those with Discussions:

-Sometimes lecturers tend to overuse particular types of questions, for example, only factual or only divergent questions (see question types in the table below).
+Sometimes lecturers tend to overuse particular types of questions; for example, only factual or only divergent questions (see question types in Table 1 below).
 This can hinder the development of a good debate, or stop students moving through discussion towards a conclusion.

 Effective questioning: how do I achieve it?